Wawanesa, Manitoba: History

 The community continued to grow and in 1909 the community was incorporated as a village.
 There was some suspicion around this as to be a village at the time a community had to have a population of 500 which Wawanesa did not.
 The railway was building a new bridge in the area and a number of workers had been stationed in Wawanesa at the time and the community gave them resident status which allowed it to meet the threshold of 500 people.
 The village's population would struggle to meet this bar until almost 50 years later in the 1960s.

 The war cenotaph in Wawanesa along Cliff Street.

 Like many Commonwealth countries and towns and cities across Canada the village of Wawanesa was greatly affected by the great wars.
 During World War I 189 men in the village and area enlisted into the military and 47 were killed.
 When World War II began, the men and women of the area again answered the calls for help from their country.
 During this war, 220 people from the district signed up to enlist and 14 were killed and did not return to the valley.
 A war memorial was established in the community and a cenotaph erected along Cliff Street with their names.

 The Wawanesa Insurance company continued to grow and a large new company building was constructed in the community in 1930.
 The flour mill burned down in 1949 after many years of serving the community and transporting goods across the nation.
 In 1954 an article ran in Canada's national magazine titled "The One-Horse Town That Spawned a Giant" telling the story of Wawanesa Insurance and spreading the name of the village as far away as New Zealand and Australia.
 A second story about the community was written in 1955 titled Cave in 55 but was not as widely circulated.
 When the Manitoba government ran a commission on the auto insurance industry in 1969 the community rallied large marches to protest what they saw as a threat against the community's economic future.

-In modern times, flooding has been a threat to the community which saw devastating effects in 1976 when a 100-year flood flood affected the community and buildings in low laying areas.
+In modern times, flooding has been a threat to the community which saw devastating effects in 1976 when a 100-year flood affected the community and buildings in low laying areas.
 The 2011 Souris River flood was of an even greater magnitude and affected the community cresting there on July 6.